Up to the Phylogenetics main page

 (Note that I specified burnin=0.0 because our postburn object already accounts for the burnin.)

 The command above produced a matrix of all pairwise Bayes Factors.
 An entry in this matrix is the Bayes Factor for the row value and against the column value.
-In our case, we want the value in row 1 and column 0.
+In our case, we want the value for 0 rate shifts and against 1 rate shift (e.g. row 0 and column 1).

-:thinking: What is the Bayes Factor for 1 rate shift and against 0 rate shifts?
+:thinking: What is the Bayes Factor for 0 rate shifts and against 1 rate shift?

 :thinking: Does the Bayes Factor you computed constitute evidence for at least one rate shift?